DavisPL-Teaching/261/lecture2/README.md

 - My OH will be moved this week to Thursday (3-4pm), instead of Friday

+- I am aware of issues with undergraduate enrollment
+    + I'll post an update by end of day with the status

 Plan for today:
 move on to automated verification!